35 Digital Marketing Acronyms to Know and Understand

 User Generated Content is any type of content that has been created and published by an unpaid resource (ie. fans).
 It describes the activity of consumers promoting the brand, product or service, through images, video, social media posts, blogs, testimonials and more, without input or request from the business they’re promoting.

 UX: User Experience

 User Experience refers to the user’s complete interaction with your website, from the point of landing on your site to the point of exit.
-A site with a good UX demonstrates that the owner understands consumer and their needs by providing seamless site navigation to make it easy to find the information they’re looking for.
+A site with a good UX demonstrates that the owner understands consumers and their needs by providing seamless site navigation to make it easy to find the information they’re looking for.
 Moreover, the UX also has to do with aesthetic qualities, like design, that give the user a sense of your brand personality.

 Digital marketing can be a confusing field to uncover, so hopefully now you’re a little more in-the-know and can navigate a little easier across the rocky digital landscape.
 If you are ever speaking to a WME digital marketing expert, don’t hesitate to ask if you don’t understand a term used.
-We want to ensure you are a well-informed as possible about your digital marketing efforts so you can make the right decisions for your business.
+We want to ensure you are well-informed about your digital marketing efforts so you can make the right decisions for your business.